 Be prepared for other associated costs

 Dealing with student loans on top of your future mortgage?
-Make sure you’re staying on top of your payments, and consider refinancing your loans to get a lower interest rate.
-(Shopping around can help you do this!)
+Make sure you’re staying on top of those payments since they affect your credit score.

-Though the old 20% down “rule” isn’t true, that doesn’t mean there aren’t some serious up-front costs that come with buying a home.
-On top of your down payment, you’ll also have closing costs to take into account— and those can range anywhere from 2% to 5% of the total purchase price of your home, depending on the lender.
+On top of your down payment, you’ll also have to cover closing costs — and those can range anywhere from 2% to 5% of the total purchase price of your home, depending on the lender.

-Fortunately, there are ways you lower these up-front costs or, at the least, make them easier to afford.
-You can:
+Fortunately, there are ways you lower these up-front costs or at least make them easier to afford.

-• Choose a low-down payment loan — Down payment requirements vary by loan product.
+- Choose a low-down payment loan — Down payment requirements vary by loan product.
 USDA and VA loans require nothing down (though they have strict eligibility requirements), while FHA loans start at 3.5%.
-Conventional loans require 5% or more.
-Keep in mind that a lower down payment means more in monthly mortgage costs.
+Conventional loans require 3% or more.
+Keep in mind a lower down payment means more in monthly mortgage costs

-- Apply for down payment assistance programs and grants — There are loads of programs, grants and loans that can help you cover your home’s down payment.
-These programs vary by state and municipality, so be sure to check with your local housing authority to see what options you might have for your home purchase.
+- Apply for down payment assistance programs and grants — There are loads of grants and loans that can help you cover your home’s down payment.
+These programs vary by state and municipality, so check with your local housing authority to see what options you might have for your home purchase

 Once you have a solid price range in mind, start the search.
 You should:

 - Set up alerts on the major listing sites, including Zillow, Trulia and Realtor.com.
 Add filters for the size, age, and features of the house, so you get the most appropriate listing alerts possible

 - Consider working with a real estate agent.
 Make sure they’re familiar with the area you want to buy in